Table of Contents

 First things first, you have PCIe Gen 4, as well as two M.2 slots and USB 3.2 Gen 2 ports.
 You won’t miss out on any of the connectivity, but there’s a caveat.
 The X570-P actually has a B chipset layout for the PCIe slots, which means you get one x16 and one x4, which could be a problem for CrossFire.
 If you don’t need it, though, you aren’t missing out on anything.

 Aside from this, you still get a black PCB with plenty of white accents, which will look great in any build that requires a white motherboard.
 It does come with all the necessary features of a good motherboard, and it’s been proven to work well with just about any generation of AMD Ryzen CPUs.
-Add to this the RGB and excellent design, and you’ve got yourself one of the best white gaming motherboards.
+Add to this the RGB and excellent design, and you’ve got yourself a great option.

 ASUS Prime X470-Pro